 My earliest symptoms began in childhood, with some beginning at birth.
 As a newborn I had Eczema, and this was something that followed me through adulthood.
-As a young child I began to exhibit symptoms of weight loss, hair loss, fatigue, extreme mood swings, digestive difficulties, difficulty breathing and reactivity to chemicals, mold, and certain foods.
+As a young child I began to exhibit symptoms of weight loss, hair loss, fatigue, mood swings, digestive difficulties, difficulty breathing in reaction to mold, and some chemicals and foods.
 This began many years of going from doctor to doctor in search of an answer.
-By age 7, we were told I had:
+By age 7, I had been diagnosed with:

 Reactive Airway Disease (accompanied by low blood oxygen levels)

-For the Reactive Airway Disease (RAD), I carried an inhaler any time I went to school or out in public due to my severe reactions to mold.
+For the Reactive Airway Disease (RAD), I carried an inhaler in case I had a reaction.
 For the Eosinophilic Gastroenteritis, I took cromolyn sodium (Gastrocrom) before every meal and was put on multiple strict avoidance diets to help manage symptoms.
-This provided very little relief and we were always onto the next special diet.
+This didn’t provide much relief.
 I was always far more tired than other children, and instead of wanting to run around and play outside, I remember just wanting to lie on the couch.
-I had to push myself to do things and go places, and this was a pattern that carried on for some time.
+I had to always push myself to do things and go places, and this was a pattern that carried on for some time.

-My parents eventually discovered black mold (Stachybotrys) and a slow gas leak in our home, and we moved out immediately.
-We moved into a mold-free apartment while our home was extensively remediated for the next 2 years.
-While some symptoms did dissipate, others stayed and ultimately worsened.
+It was eventually discovered that the family home had black mold (Stachybotrys) and a slow gas leak in our home, and we were advised to move out.
+We moved into an apartment while the house was extensively remediated for the next 2 years.
+While some symptoms did dissipate, the fatigue and food sensitivities worsened.

-We tried to reintroduce foods, but I would experience excruciating ear pain and run higher and higher fevers every time – the final one running at 105.8.
-From this point forward, we stuck with pure avoidance.
-Eventually my parents and brother and I were able to move back into our home and life carried on somewhat normally for a bit.
+My parents repeatedly tried to reintroduce foods I was reactive to, but I would experience excruciating ear pain and sometimes run high fevers – the final one running dangerously high.
+Eventually my family and I were able to move back into our home and life carried on somewhat normally for a bit.

-As a teenager I began to experience increasing fatigue, brain fog, severe memory lapses, motor issues in my hands, tingling and numbness in my face and jaw, and a constant feeling of buzzing and noise in my brain.
-Neurologists diagnosed me with Benign Rolandic Epilepsy after an abnormal EEG test.
+As a teenager I began to experience increasing fatigue, brain fog, short term memory/recall issues, motor issues in my hands, tingling and numbness in my face and jaw, and a constant feeling of buzzing and noise in my brain.
+An EEG test found seizure activity.
 My neurologist told me that she was unsure of the exact diagnosis because the symptoms didn’t exactly match up, and at my age I was already supposed to have “grown out of it.”
 However, they knew there was seizure activity and wanted to be able to treat me.
-For the next decade I took increasing doses of antiseizure medication and eventually reached the maximum dosage.
-The medication was somewhat effective as my fatigue disappeared and the “noisiness” and confusion died down very slightly.
+For the next 10 years I took increasing doses of antiseizure medication, which did have some positive effect.
 I also tried biofeedback treatments which helped with dizziness and neurological issues, but very minimally.
-My memory lapses were still very troubling to me as there were times that I felt I might not remember my name right away if asked.
-For many years I tried meditation to no avail.
+My memory lapses were still very troubling to me as there were times that I worried I might not remember my name right away if asked.
 I went through life feeling as though I had a brain that “didn’t work.”